 At the foot of the Sierra Nevada's is the city of Granada.
 Like most of Andalusia, Granada is rich in cultural history, with a mix of Spanish, Roman, and Arabic architecture.
 Our tour, Andalusia Jewels: From Granada to Ronda, starts in Granada and passes through the towns of Alhama, Axarquia, Antequera, Ardales, and Ronda.
 The first hotel on this tour is 16km from the airport, 1.5km from the train station, and 2km from the bus station.
 A taxi from the airport costs approximately €15.

 Our second tour in Andalusia, Córdoba to Granada: Historic and Sunny Andalusia, finishes in Granada.

 The Granada airport (Federico García Lorca Granada-Jaen) is situated approximately 15km west of the city.
 There are many national flights from Barcelona and Madrid as well as international flights from London.
-It is serviced by the low-budget airline Transavia.
 The city of Granada can be reached regularly by public bus (approximately €3) or taxi (approximately €25) from the airport.
 As the bus station is located slightly outside the city center, it is advisable to research the location of your destination in advance.
 Buses from the airport are generally timed with the arrival of flights.